JiaJiaJiang/js-obj-rpc/README.md

-# js-rpc
+# js-obj-rpc

-RPC for javascript (better with) websocket.
+RPC for javascript .

 ## Get it
 ```